[LACTO] Mom's easy yougurt recipe &

 Bake a large eggplant at 375 degrees until it "collapses".

-Scoop out the pulp, and run through a (non-)meat grinder with one small
+Scoop out the pulp, and run through a (non-)meat grinder with one

 onion and one medium bell pepper (without seeds or stem).
 Add